 One must start from "Activities" or "Classes" to find a list of items under one of the competencies.
 Why wouldn't starting from each "competency" be a better approach or at least an option since the competencies are what the students are approaching the system to develop?
-All participants tried to click on a competency and find both classes and activities for that competency and expressed frustration when they were forced to approach the content by classes or activities.
+All participants tried to click on a competency and find both classes and activities for that competency and expressed frustration ("why can't I click on "Crtitical Thinking" and get a list of activities and classes to develop that competency" (5; Task 7)) when they were forced to approach the content by classes or activities.
 Since the "activities" category contains so many different types of things they might do, the participants did not understand why they could only approach the content from the two categories listed in the menu.

-Restructure the application, so that the list of competencies are clickable and go to a list of the activities and classes that help develop them.
+Restructure the application, so that the list of competencies are clickable and go to a list of the